Saudi Arabia Data Center Construction Market Size and Share

 Saudi Arabia Data Center Construction Market Analysis by Mordor Intelligence

-The saudi arabia data center construction market size stands at USD 1.61 billion in 2025 and is forecast to reach USD 8.42 billion by 2030, translating into a vigorous 31.7% CAGR.
+The saudi arabia data center construction market size was valued at USD 1.61 billion in 2025 and estimated to grow from USD 2.11 billion in 2026 to reach USD 8.11 billion by 2031, at a CAGR of 30.91% during the forecast period (2026-2031).
 A combination of Vision 2030 incentives, mandatory data-sovereignty rules, and rapid submarine-cable additions has made the Kingdom the fastest-growing regional hub for artificial-intelligence infrastructure.
 Hyperscale cloud providers have committed multi-billion-dollar capital programs, while domestic conglomerates channel large sums into power-dense facilities designed for graphics-processing-unit clusters.
 Demand is also propelled by 5G edge roll-outs, the proliferation of generative-AI workloads in energy and finance, and significant public-sector digitalization projects.
 Grid modernization and renewable-energy integration shape electrical designs, and liquid-cooling adoption accelerates as operators address desert-climate constraints.

 Key Report Takeaways